ragingwind/google-font-import/readme.md

 ##### fontpath

-The path for destination to download fonts, If it is not given If it is not given it will be replaced by htmlpath.
+The path for destination to download fonts, If it is not given it will be replaced by htmlpath.

 ##### stylepath

 The path for stylesheet to save the file having new path of fonts.
-If it is not given If it is not given it will be replaced by htmlpath.
+If it is not given it will be replaced by htmlpath.

 ## License